timescale/docs/api/_hyperfunctions/time_weight/interpolated_integral.md

       - name: start
         type: TIMESTAMPTZ
         description: >
-          The start of the interval which the time-weighted average should cover (if there is a preceding point).
+          The start of the interval which the time-weighted integral should cover (if there is a preceding point).
       - name: interval
         type: INTERVAL
         description: >
-          The length of the interval which the time-weighted average should cover.
+          The length of the interval which the time-weighted integral should cover.
     optional:
       - name: prev